Musikavanhu/Musikavanhu/README.md

 > “The food is necessary.
 The way you hand it to them is the politics.”

-I build products that serve real people — not side projects that live in ~/dev/null.
+I like building projects that serve real people